Can Vision-Language Models Count? A Synthetic Benchmark and Analysis of Attention-Based Interventions: Methodology

 \subsection{Impact of attention redistribution over counting performance}

 VLMs exhibit systematic failures in counting tasks, with performance degrading sharply as object count increases (See Section \ref{sec:results:levels}).
 We hypothesize that this limitation stems from diffuse attention mechanisms that fail to distinguish and distinctly represent each object instance, leading to feature conflation and under-counting.
-To investigate this, we move from passive observation to active intervention.
-We evaluate how self-attention on vision tokens during decoding affects counting performance.

 We systematically modify how much attention each layer of the language model decoder pays to each token in the vision input, measuring the resulting impact on accuracy and MRCE.
-Since our method operates at inference time without requiring retraining, it is broadly applicable across VLM architectures.

-We investigate five distinct attention reweighting strategies to manipulate how vision-language models allocate attention between visual and textual tokens during generation.
+We investigate five attention reweighting strategies that manipulate how VLMs allocate attention between visual and textual tokens during generation.
 Let $\mathbf{A} \in \mathbb{R}^{H \times Q \times K}$ denote the attention weight matrix for a given layer, where $H$ is the number of attention heads, $Q$ is the query sequence length, and $K$ is the key sequence length.
 We denote the visual token positions as $V = \{v_{\text{start}}, \ldots, v_{\text{end}}\}$ where visual tokens typically occupy the prefix of the sequence.

 \textbf{Amplify.} This strategy increases attention weights to visual tokens by a multiplicative factor $\alpha > 1$: